-The bot will implement the Template-Based Object-Oriented Genetic-Programming algorithm [17] in CSharp, set to automatically construct SuperCollider code from a series of pre-defined templates.
-These templates, are built using a genetic sequence, which is used to select the initial template, usually a single line of SuperCollider code which has been broken into its constituent parts, as strings.
+The bot implements the Template-Based Object-Oriented Genetic-Programming algorithm (Anonymous, 2019b) in C#, set to automatically construct SuperCollider code from a series of pre-defined templates.
+These templates are built using a genetic sequence, which is used to select the initial template, usually a single line of SuperCollider code which has been broken into its constituent parts, as strings.
+At present the templates were hand-coded into the system and are fixed at runtime, however future work may allow new templates to be extracted from other performers' code (shared over Utopia) whilst the system runs.
 The variables used in these templates are filled in as values read directly from the genetic algorithm or as variables created at an earlier point in the automatic construction of the code.

 This occurs in 3 phases: an initialization phase, which generates a series of initial sine waves, a modification phase which alters those waves and an execution phase which plays the generated sounds.
 Each of these phases corresponds to its own library of templates.
-The generated code can then be retrieved using JavaScript, at which point it may be inserted into, and executed by SuperCollider.
+The generated code is then injected into the SuperCollider IDE by simulating keypresses, mimicking the appearance of a human live coder typing the code in (albeit at super-human speed).
+A simulated press of Shift+Enter then causes the generated code to be executed and produce sound.